-A Dubrovnik Day Trip to Mostar
+A Day trip from Dubrovnik to Mostar

 Visiting the magical walled city of Dubrovnik is high on many people’s bucket list.
 It’s easy to see why.
 History buffs are fascinated by this enthralling city full of ancient and recent history, Game of Thrones fans are in heaven exploring the areas of the city used in the filming of the epic series and intrepid explorers will love the narrow winding alleys that lead to intriguing parts of the city.
 But, whilst there is so much to do in the city, did you know you can take a day trip from Dubrovnik to Mostar, Bosnia Herzegovina?